Cannabis

 Cannabis Edibles can literally come in any form of food or drink.
 If you are around cannabis edibles, be very aware of packaging to ensure not to accidentally consume a THC-infused product thinking it was something else.

 Due to the way in which THC is metabolized in the body when eaten, there are added risks to be mindful of.
 Eating/drinking a substance is the slowest route of administration.
 On average it can take 30-60 minutes before a person feels the effects of THC from an edible.
-Additionally, when THC is processed through the GI tract and liver, the body converts delta 9 THC into the more potent 11-Hydroxy-THC.
+Additionally, when THC is processed through the GI tract and liver, the body converts delta-9 THC into the more potent 11-Hydroxy-THC.
 This can result in a far more intense high and adverse health effects.

 Cannabis Overdose Signs and Symptoms